Mohammadjamiu/tahugo_updated/content/signal-and-system/what-is-a-signal-and-its-types.md

 ---
+draft: false
+wordcount: false
+alt: What Is a Signal and its Different Types
-title: "What Is a Signal and its Different Types In Electronics And Communications?"
+title: What Is a Signal and its Different Types In Electronics And Communications?
 postdate: November 30, 2021
-image: "/images/signals_6 (2).webp"
-description: "A signal is a function of an independent variable (e.g. of space, time, or density) that carries information representing a physical phenomenon.
-So anything that carries information is considered a signal"
+description: A signal is a function of an independent variable (e.g. of space, time, or density) that carries information representing a physical phenomenon.
-alt: "What Is a Signal and its Different Types"
+  So anything that carries information is considered a signal
+categorylabel: Signals and Systems
+categories: '["Signals and Systems"]'
+image: /images/signals_6 (2).webp
 weight: "16"
-author: Mohammad Abdul
-categorylabel: Signals and Systems
 categorylink: /categories/signals-and-systems
-categories: '["Signals and Systems"]'
 type: posts
+author: Mohammad Abdul
+mathjax: true
 Google_Ads: true
-mathjax: true
-wordcount: false
-draft: false
 ---
 ## What is a signal?

 A signal is a function of an independent variable (e.g. of space, time, or density) that carries information representing a physical phenomenon.